jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 done
 ```

-Now remove those 'extra' libraries that will be collapsed into the
-first entry
+##### Libraries not requiring merging

+Then we removed the imported directories  of 'extra' samples/libraries that
+needed to be merged.

 ```bash
 rm \